 Our final roofing material option is a living or green roof.
-This roof is one that is literally planted on.
+These roof types are one that is literally planted on.
 It does a great job at insulating your home but requires some regular trimming.

-Therefore, this makes it a very eco-friendly type of roof.
+Therefore, this makes it a very eco-friendly roof.
 Plus, it is usually less expensive to create as well.

-Well, you now have 15 different roof styles and 10 different roofing material options.
+Well, you now have 15 different roof types and 10 different roofing material options.
 As you can tell, a roof can be a unique option for your uniquely designed home.